Conversations with Search Engines: SERP-based Conversational Response Generation: Related Work

 Another line of work has proposed theoretical frameworks concerning \ac{CS}. \citet{Radlinski:2017:TFC:3020165.3020183} present a theoretical framework of information interaction in a chat setting for \ac{CS}, which highlights the need for multi-turn interactions. \citet{fa879899b8a74e57a989884eefa4730e} propose a conceptual framework that outlines the actions and intents of users and agents in order to enable the user to explore the search space and resolve their information need.
 The work listed above studies \ac{CS} either in a theoretical or a user study environment.
 The theoretical/conceptual frameworks have made requirements about the data annotations more demanding, often going beyond currently available datasets.

-\citet{Zhang:2018:TCS:3269206.3271776} devise a System Ask-User Respond paradigm for \ac{CS}, and design a memory network for product search and recommendation in e-commerce.
-Following this line, \citet{Aliannejadi:2019:ACQ:3331184.3331265} and \citet{Hamedwww2020} formulate the task of asking clarifying questions in information retrieval. \citet{Bi:2019:CPS:3357384.3357939} propose a conversational paradigm for product search, and an aspect-value likelihood model to incorporate both positive and negative feedback on non-relevant items.
-To advance research on \ac{CS}, \citet{cast2019} organize a TREC Conversational Assistance Track (CAsT), which establishes a concrete and standard collection of data with information needs to make systems directly comparable.
-In the first year, they only focus on candidate passage retrieval: Read the dialogue context and perform retrieval over a large collection of passages.
-Although the studies listed above propose concrete datasets or methods for \ac{CS}, none of them targets directly generating conversational system responses by modeling \ac{CS} in a conversational scenario like we do.
+\citet{Zhang:2018:TCS:3269206.3271776} devise a System Ask-User Respond paradigm for \ac{CS}, and design a memory network for product search and recommendation in e-commerce. \citet{lei2020estimation} initiate a path breaking Estimation—Action—Reflection framework to achieve deep interaction between recommendation and conversation~\cite{lei2020interactive}.
+Following this line, \citet{Aliannejadi:2019:ACQ:3331184.3331265} and \citet{Hamedwww2020} formulate the task of asking clarifying questions in information retrieval. \citet{Bi:2019:CPS:3357384.3357939} propose a conversational paradigm for product search, and an aspect-value likelihood model to incorporate both positive and negative feedback on non-relevant items. \citet{macaw} introduce an open-source framework with a modular architecture for \ac{CS}.
+It has a modular design to encourage the study of new \ac{CS} algorithms.
+It can also integrate with a user interface to facilitate user studies.
+To advance research on \ac{CS}, a number of \ac{CS} datasets have been released recently.\footnote{https://github.com/chauff/conversationalIR} For example, \citet{penha2019mantis} release a multi-domain dialogue dataset containing information-seeking conversations from the Stack Exchange community.\footnote{https://stackexchange.com/} \citet{cast2019} organize a TREC Conversational Assistance Track (CAsT), which establishes a concrete and standard collection of data with information needs to make systems directly comparable.
+In the first year, the benchmark only focuses on candidate passage retrieval: Read the dialogue context and perform retrieval over a large collection of passages.